ensingm2/SteamMonsterGameScript/README.md

 # SteamMonsterGameScript
-A Javascript automater for the 2015 Summer Steam Monster Minigame
+A Javascript automator for the 2015 Summer Steam Monster Minigame

 #Basic Use:
 Just load the script, and all automated processes will start immediately.